 Viewing charitable giving as a financial transaction.
 Your donor client will not regard it that way, says Edwards.
 He will be far more concerned with the potential good he can do, and will likely view any preoccupation on your part with tax optimization strategies and calculations as simply part of your job as his advisor.
 He will be focusing on the higher goal of making a difference in the world.
 For you to communicate effectively, you must consider that.
 Says Edwards, “It’s important for advisors to think in those categories, and approach their clients with the mindset of, ‘How can I be your advisor as you seek to make a difference in the world,’ versus ‘How can I be your advisor to minimize your tax obligation and maximize money available for giving.’”

 Identifying and qualifying organizations to receive gifts.
 Financial advisors may not have the broad acquaintance with the charitable field to be able to locate and evaluate the best recipients for their clients’ largesse.
-Edwards says that often this can lead to a financial advisor "playing favorites" by suggesting organizations with which he is familiar—which may or may not be best suited to the client’s charitable objectives.
+Edwards says that often this can lead to a financial advisor “playing favorites” by suggesting organizations with which he is familiar—which may or may not be best suited to the client’s charitable objectives.
 He says advisors should compare the process to choosing a manager for a portfolio but not picking individual stocks.
-In this case, he says, advisors may help their clients choose the sectors in which they wish to effect change, and then leave it up to a philanthropic consultant to choose the
+In this case, he says, advisors may help their clients choose the sectors in which they wish to effect change, and then leave it up to a philanthropic consultant to choose the institutions within the sector best known for successfully bringing about that change.

 Performing due diligence on nonprofits.
 This can be a time-consuming process, and making sure that an organization is the most efficient in using its gifts and achieving its objectives is not easy.
 While an advisor is certainly capable of analyzing an organization’s balance sheet, says Edwards, his ability to understand how effective a charity is in its mission—whether providing education or medical care or meals to the homeless—can be harder to evaluate.
 This is particularly true if the charity does most of its work in a location on the other side of the world—like providing lifesaving surgery to residents of refugee camps or founding schools for those in subsistence-level cultures.
 Therefore, the advisor may not be able to provide his client with the best advice regarding which nonprofits are worthy of receiving funds.